gridcv - tecator - Rr

 Grid-search

-The best syntax to use function gridcv for LV-based functions (e.g. rr, krr, etc.) is to set parameter lb outside its argument pars defining the grid (in general with function mpar).
+The best syntax to use function gridcv for LV-based functions (e.g. rr, krr, etc.) is to set parameter lb outside argument pars defining the grid (in general with function mpar).
 In that case, the computation time is reduced [See the naïve and non-optimized syntax at the end of this script].
 This is the same principle when definining the parameter nlv in LV-based functions (eg. plskern, kplsr, lwplsr, etc.).

 lb = 10.0.^(-15:.1:3)